-This chapter presents the minimum requirements for concrete box culverts and three-sided concrete culverts, both of which are classified as Category 1 structures in accordance with FDM 121.
+This chapter presents the minimum requirements for selection and designing reinforced concrete culverts.
+The Department recognizes two types of reinforced concrete culverts other than reinforced concrete pipe.
+These are concrete box culverts (four-sided) and three-sided concrete culverts.
+Both of these culvert types are classified as Category 1 structures in accordance with Chapter 26.
 It is not possible to provide prescriptive requirements for all conditions so guidance provided in this chapter is for typical designs.
-Each location will usually have some unique character (e.g., floods, scour, surroundings, salt water, historic character).
+Each location will usually have some unique character (floods, scour, surroundings, salt water, historic character, etc.).
 Unique environments need to be thoroughly evaluated and all environmental requirements satisfied.